 Tykerb (chemical name: lapatinib) is given in combination with Xeloda, a type of chemotherapy, to treat locally advanced-stage or metastatic, HER2-positive breast cancer that has stopped responding to anthracyclines, taxanes, and Herceptin.
 Tykerb works against HER2-positive breast cancers by blocking certain proteins that can cause uncontrolled cell growth.
 Tykerb can also be given in combination with Femara (chemical name: letrozole), a type of hormonal therapy, to treat advanced-stage, HER2-positive, hormone-receptor-positive breast cancer.
 Sometimes, if breast cancer comes back or grows while taking Herceptin, doctors will add Tykerb and continue the Herceptin.
 Treatment with Tykerb can be continued indefinitely in order to keep the cancer under control.
 Your doctor would only recommend you stop taking Tykerb if the cancer stopped responding to it or if you experienced any severe side effects.

-For more information on targeted therapies used to treat recurrent and metastatic breast cancer, including side effects and what to expect, visit the Targeted Therapies section.
+For more information on targeted therapies used to treat metastatic breast cancer, including side effects and what to expect, visit the Targeted Therapies section.